 What a hammer drill is NOT

 The hammer drill setting is NOT for driving screws and should never be used when driving screws.
 Many people confuse hammer drills with a completely different tool called an impact driver.
 An impact driver uses an impact type action to increase rotational drive.
-Rotational impact excels at driving screws, lags and nuts but does nothing with regards to drilling.
+Rotational impact excels at driving screws, lags and nuts but does nothing related to drilling.
 Don’t use an impact driver for drilling of any kind.
-Impact drivers are only for screws, nags, bolts and nuts.
+Impact drivers are only for screws, lags, bolts and nuts.

 After watching this video, make sure you check out one of The Handyguys earliest audio-only show where we discuss drills.

 16 thoughts on “Hammer Drills: When to use them and why?”

 Great explanation of the difference between the impact and hammer drills!
 Thanks guys!

 Well said.
 I just found out the difference between those hammer drills.
 Thanks for discussing it using the video!
 Those guys are really amazing in explaining its uses.

 Sometimes with right tools and the right team there is so much we can do.
 I have found that when you have the right tools this can make all the difference